alan-turing-institute/jbc-turing-rss-equality/README.md

 - `rural_urban`: the rural/urban classification of the LTLA

 All columns that end in `_stand` are standardized versions of that column (i.e., mean=0 and sd=1).

+We also include a `space_obj.RData` file which we use for spatial plotting (it allows us to link LTLA_IDs with geographical data).